DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 Why is using web fonts valuable?

-Without loading web fonts, you are depending upon the browser to have the font you specify -- which may not be the case.
+Without loading web fonts, you are depending upon the browser to have the font you specify – which may not be the case.
 Either downloading a font, or using a web font alleviates that problem and you can be assured the font will always be available.

 SHOW

 What is a rem?

 This is a relative length unit in CSS.
-It is based upon the root's value.
+It is based upon the root’s value.

 SHOW